Looking for ClickUp alternatives?

 5. Wrike - Best for complex projects

-Wrike is a project management tool designed to simplify complex workflows and help teams stay organized.
+Wrike is a project management tool designed to simplify complex workflows and help teams stay organized with effective task management.
 It's a great ClickUp alternative for teams with intricate needs and is suitable for both small and large teams.

 Image source: Wrike